 Portugal’s Coastal Cuisine: Essential Seafood Dishes

-Portugal’s relationship with seafood tells a fascinating story of two distinct maritime realities: the immediate bounty of its coast, celebrated in grilled sardines and fresh clams, and the preserved legacy of global exploration embodied in salted cod.
-When you taste sardinhas assadas in June and bacalhau à brás in December, you’re experiencing both sides of this rich culinary history.
+Portugal’s relationship with seafood tells a fascinating story of two distinct maritime realities.
+You have the immediate bounty of its coast, celebrated in grilled sardines and fresh clams.
+Then you have the preserved legacy of global exploration embodied in salted cod.

 Bacalhau: Portugal’s “Faithful Friend”

-No exploration of Portuguese food can begin anywhere but with bacalhau (salted cod), the country’s national obsession and cultural symbol.
+No exploration of regional dining can begin anywhere but with bacalhau (salted cod).
+This is the country’s national obsession and ultimate cultural symbol.
 This “fiel amigo” or “faithful friend” originated during the Age of Discovery when Portuguese sailors needed protein for long voyages.
-By salting and drying cod from Newfoundland, they created a food source that was both durable and versatile.
-The Portuguese claim to have more than 365 recipes for bacalhau—one for every day of the year.

 Sardinhas Assadas: Summer’s Undisputed Star

-The preparation showcases a beautiful simplicity: fresh, whole sardines are generously seasoned with coarse sea salt and grilled over hot coals until the skin is crispy and slightly charred.
-They’re traditionally served atop a thick slice of crusty bread that soaks up the flavorful oils, accompanied by boiled potatoes and a roasted pepper salad.
+They are traditionally served atop a thick slice of crusty bread that soaks up the flavorful oils.
+You eat them accompanied by boiled potatoes and a roasted pepper salad.
 As one Reddit traveler noted: “In Porto, you must try the seafood.
 The sardines are plentiful and so deliciously grilled… All of this seafood goes perfectly with the Vinho Verde… the entire dinner was about 25 Euros.”

 Atlantic Treasures Beyond the Classics